Causal Multi-Task Demand Learning: Baseline Transfer-Learning Approaches and Challenges

-Meta-learning provides a natural middle ground between the two extremes discussed above \citep{hospedales2021metalearning, finn2017maml}: estimating demand separately for each store using only within-store data, and ignoring store-specific deviations by learning only the shared mapping $g(\cdot)$.
-The central idea is to use cross-store regularities to guide how limited within-store data should be interpreted.
-When little or no store-level data are available, the method effectively defaults to a pooled estimate; as more store-specific observations accumulate, the estimate adapts toward a store-specific demand curve.
-In this sense, meta-learning smoothly interpolates between shared-model learning and per-task estimation.
+{\bf Meta-Learning.} Meta-learning interpolates between per-task estimation and full pooling \citep{hospedales2021metalearning, finn2017maml}, using shared structure to guide inference from limited within-task data.
 Operationally, meta-learning treats the estimation of each store’s demand parameters as a conditional prediction problem: given the store’s context $Z_i$ and a small set of observed price–demand pairs, the goal is to predict the underlying parameter vector $\Theta_i$.
 This mapping from $(Z_i,\text{data})$ to $\Theta_i$ is learned using data from many stores, allowing the model to discover how demand parameters typically vary with the context and early price--demand signals.